 »Several of the Norfolk Southern employees who have led the company’s efforts to develop and deploy the positive train control safety technology discuss the work and complexities involved in this video.

-Here is a summary of Norfolk Southern’s progress through fourth-quarter 2017
+Here is a summary of Norfolk Southern’s progress through first-quarter 2018

 The NS Engineering team has installed